Transformer Nameplate Details Explained

 Transformer Percentage Impedance

-Percent impedance is a representation of the impedance of the windings referred to one side of the transformer.
+Percent impedance is a representation of the impedance of the windings referred to on one side of the transformer.
 This number is the percentage of rated voltage that must be applied to the high side to cause rated current on the low side when the low side is shorted.

 Other items that may be on the nameplate include the number of phases, a Wiring diagram, and tap-changing information.